 At the end of a winding track, a smallish but perfectly proportioned early Georgian house comes into view.
-Recently rescued from dereliction, the house always demands more to be done, but George Gossip and his wife Susie have worked wonders, creating a comfortable home out of a ruin.
+Rescued from dereliction, a house like this always demands more to be done, but George Gossip and his late wife Susie worked wonders here, creating a comfortable home out of a ruin.

 All the interior walls are clad in panelling - not reclaimed, but new and designed by George.
 The effect is of timeless elegance and the palette of colours used in the various rooms is strikingly beautiful, especially the intense blue of the dining room.